JorjaFox/library/content/posts/news/2011/fotopeep.md

 The bill would:

-"[â¦]restrict the use of exotic and wild animals in traveling circuses," [and end the] 'random cruelty and neglect' found in these circuses.
+"[...]restrict the use of exotic and wild animals in traveling circuses," [and end the] 'random cruelty and neglect' found in these circuses.

 About the bill, Bob Barker said: